anoma/geb/README.md

 [`SUBSTOBJ`][3173] types.
 This category is equivalent to [finset](https://ncatlab.org/nlab/show/FinSet).

-A good example of this category at work can found within the [Booleans][399c] section.
+A good example of this category at work can be found within the [Booleans][399c] section.

 <a id="x-28GEB-2ESPEC-3A-40GEB-SUBSTMU-20MGL-PAX-3ASECTION-29"></a>
 #### 7.1.1 Subst Obj